 There are some delays associated with factors outside of the clinic.
-Delays in treatment may be related to patient preferences or schedules (i.e. waiting for after a special occasion, vacation, etc).
+Delays in treatment may be related to patient preferences or schedules (i.e., waiting for after a special occasion, vacation, etc).
 Situations that may account for a reasonable delay include patients waiting for additional testing or imaging, or for second opinions.

 Timeliness of care is important for all cancers.
-As our first step to understand timeliness of care in Washington state, we started by measuring time from diagnosis to treatment for persons who have been diagnosed with metastatic solid tumor cancers.
+As our first step to understand timeliness of care in Washington state, we started by measuring time from first visit at an oncology clinic to treatment for persons who have been diagnosed with metastatic solid tumor cancers.